auth0/docs/articles/quickstart/native/maui/01-login.md

 ---

 ::: note
-The MAUI SDK supports Android, iOS, macOS and Windows.
-For platform specific configuration, continue reading.
+The MAUI SDK supports Android, iOS, macOS, and Windows.
+Continue reading for platform-specific configuration.
 :::